 - Flaky sea salt and freshly ground black pepper

-- 1. In a large, resealable plastic bag, combine the vinegar, ketchup, soy sauce, and garlic powder.
+- In a large, resealable plastic bag, combine the 3 tablespoons red wine vinegar, 2 tablespoons ketchup, 2 tablespoons soy sauce, and 1/2 teaspoon garlic powder.
 Add the flank steak and close the bag, squeezing out the air.
 Squish the marinade around so it completely coats the steak.
 Marinate the steak at room temperature for 20 minutes or up to 24 hours in the fridge.

-- 3. Transfer the steak to the grill, discarding any excess marinade.
+- Place the steak on the grill, discarding any excess marinade.
 Cook the steak to the desired doneness, 3 to 5 minutes per side for medium rare.
 [An instant-read thermometer inserted into the thickest portion of the steak should read 140°F (60°C)].

 Flank steak is one of our favorite meats to grill.
 This recipe for Asian grilled flank steak makes the whole process super simple and very fast.
 I usually marinate the meat for much longer, but this recipe proves that 20 minutes is all that it really takes, especially with such flavorful ingredients as red wine vinegar, ketchup, garlic powder and soy sauce.